cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 8: Observability: you cannot improve what you cannot see

-With sub-agents, isolation, and memory, the system **got harder to debug**.
+With sub-agents, isolation, and memory, the system **got harder to debug** because failure could hide in a handoff, a tool choice, or a context block, not only in the final answer.
+Without a trace, “iterate the prompt” was guesswork.

 The fix was unglamorous: **log entire runs**, including **final answers**, **tool order**, **inputs/outputs summaries**, **per-step tokens**, **which context blocks were unused**, and **which worker saw which slice**.

-**Product tradeoff:** Without traces, “iterate the prompt” becomes superstition.
+**Product tradeoff:** Without traces, prompt tweaks float free of evidence.
 With traces, I can ask concrete questions: *Did the planner waste tokens rewriting a spec?
 Did the analyst see implementation details it should not?
 Did we attach tool docs that were never used?*

-Anthropic’s guidance on [long-running agent harnesses](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) felt **aligned with my stack** once I had **earned** the complexity they describe through traces and baselines.
+Anthropic’s guidance on [long-running agent harnesses](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) felt **aligned with my stack** only after traces and baselines showed **where** complexity was actually buying something.
+Before that, the same docs had been a recipe for overbuilding.

 ---